Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-On the other hand, reality is usually the opposite, isn’t it?
+That said, the reality is usually the opposite, isn’t it?
 Such hospitality is the exception rather than the rule.
-Think about it, in your own city, how often do you fraternize for hours with a stranger or go to incredible lengths to assist a lost tourist?
+Think about it, in your own city, how often do you fraternize for hours with a stranger, or go to incredible lengths to assist a lost tourist?

 Is Everybody That Unfriendly?

-I ought to moderate the above point by stating most people, worldwide, wouldn’t hesitate to offer directions when asked on the streets.
+I ought to moderate the above point by stating that most people, worldwide, wouldn’t hesitate to offer directions when asked on the streets.
 However, savvy solo travelers expect no more than that.

-9. You Don’t Mind Unfamiliar Food
+9. You Are Able to Feast on Unfamiliar Food

-In my opinion, the real reason is because they cannot last more than three days without food familiar to them.
+In my opinion, though, the real reason is that they cannot last three days eating food unfamiliar to them.
 During all the package trips I’ve been on with them, the tour providers went to great lengths to provide us with “home” food.

 Again, and I promise this is the last time I’m saying it, not going to happen when you are traveling alone.

-© 2018 Kuan Leong Yong
+© 2018 Ced Yong